Effect-TS/infra/README.md

 If you use `nix` and `direnv` on your host machine, then all required tooling and packages will be automatically installed for you in your development shell.

 In addition, this project uses [`pre-commit`](https://pre-commit.com/).
-To ensure the hooks are installed in your project, make sure to run:
+If you are not using Nix + `direnv`, you can install the Git hooks manually in your project by installing `pre-commit` and running:

 ```bash
 pre-commit install